What user researchers need to know about accessibility

 Making a site accessible makes it better for everyone, not just assistive technology users.
 Just like how you might use a wheelchair ramp with your rolling luggage, an accessible website shows that your site has clean, up-to-date code that is properly labeled and has interactions that follow familiar patterns.
 Good accessibility and good usability go hand in hand.

-Unless you have the luxury of building a new site from scratch and you can build accessibility into your roadmap, integrating accessibility after the fact takes a lot of time upfront.
-But once you reach compliance, it’s harder to backtrack than it is to future proof.
+Unless you have the luxury of building a new site from scratch and can build accessibility into your roadmap, integrating accessibility after the fact takes a lot of time upfront.
+But once you reach compliance, it’s harder to backtrack than to future proof.